8 Best Renters Insurance Companies in Arizona of 2023

 So what types of natural disaster policies should your purchase in Arizona?

-Since the standard renters policy covers both wildfires and fires, residents here don’t need to purchase these as riders.
+Since the standard renters policy covers wildfires and fires, residents here don’t need to purchase these as riders.

 As for floods, it’s a little more complicated.